RedSunAtNight/muon_timer/README.md

 investigated this issue.

 Currently, installation is manual and error prone:
+1. Create a group muons and add users that need this device to that group
+1. Copy the udev rules file to the appropriate place in /etc
 1. Install kernel module build tools.
 1. Run 'make' in the BBB_Kernel_Driver subdirectory to build the kernel module
 1. Manual install as root via 'insmod muon_timer.ko'.
-Check the code comments for load time options (debug, pin remappings, etc)
+Check the code comments for load time options (debug, pin remappings, etc); this part can, of course, be automated at boot time depending on your distribution.

-Eventually, we will have udev support and (hopefully) better installation support, since we need that anyway.
-At this time, because of the lack of udev support, you are restricted to controlling the 'device' as root.
+Eventually, we will have (full) udev support and (hopefully) better installation support, since we need that anyway.
+At this time, because of the lack of correct udev support, permissions are looser than one might strictly prefer.
 But, as long as it 'works' well enough for our project, installation will likely never be terribly polished.

 ## Tests